ensemble-ai/exercise-1-command-pattern-KathyLiu20/excercise1-review-afnassar.md

 - [ ] Unsatisfactory

 #### Justifaction #####
 Captain jumps when the Fire2 button is clicked, which is the intended added functionality.
+The addition of enemies and inventory mechanincs was awesome and the icing on the cake.

 ## Code Style ##